CharlesGodwin/wpda-cwg-extensions/README.md

 __Premium Version Search__

 This plugin follows the premium version protocol of searching and all fields marked as Queryable are searched.
 Note that numeric fields are only searched  if the token is a number.
-Numeric fields are searched as `field = floatval(token)`. ll other fields use the MySQL LIKE construct.
+A numeric search is for __field = token__.
+All other fields use the MySQL __field LIKE "%token%"__ construct.